webnerd-a/chat-with-ur-computer/README.md

 # chat-with-ur-computer
-a project pygame bot-like, you can to chat with him too!
+a game project done with Godot Engine, you can to chat with your virtual friend and play with him too!

-it's in process...
+COMMING SOON